Pureblueessentialsorg/pureblueessentials.com.au/content/shop/bambot10/index.md

 Top up your **pure blue essentials** remedial essential oil blend over and over again, blend your own essential oil formula, or use for your favourite single oil.

+W﻿ant more than 1??
+Check out our value pack.

 **Cautions:**

 Essential oils should only be applied to the skin when diluted in a carrier oil.